albar965/littlenavmap-manual/en/MENUS.md

 #### ![Legend](../images/icons/legenddock.png "Legend") Legend {#legend}

 Open or close these dock windows.
 The map dock window cannot be closed.
+The whole dock window stack is closed if a dock window is part of a stack.
+See [Dock Windows](DOCKWINDOWS.md) for more information about stacked dock windows.

 #### Main Toolbar, Map Toolbar, Map Airspaces Toolbar, Map Options Toolbar, Flight Plan Toolbar, Dock Window Toolbar, Statusbar {#main-toolbar-options}